gakalmar/Notes/55_AWS.md

         - Once the instance profile is attached, the EC2 instance and any applications running on it will inherit the permissions defined in the IAM role

 - **"Wear a different hat" method:**
+    - What is it?
+        - It makes your user have additional access, by using **assume roles**
+            - So in essence: *"wear a different role" = "Assume a different role"*
+        - A `Role` is like an anonymous user, that has a trust policy and you can set access priviliges
+        - The benefits of using a `Role` is that it expires after a cerain amount of time, so it's safer than a user
+        - It's used to expand your basic priviliges
     - Step 1: Create an Administrative Policy:
         - `IAM` -> `Policies` -> `Create Policy`
         - `Select a Service` - this should be (`*`) meaning All, but it can't be selected, so select 1 from the list (eg `EC2`)